 Companies in B2B industries have another ace up their sleeve—invoice factoring.
 It may be the ideal solution for your business if you’re looking at options like changing your payment terms or are not having luck getting customers to pay in a timely manner.
 Like those options, factoring can help speed up your cash conversion cycle, so you get paid faster.

 However, factoring doesn’t rely on your customers changing anything.
-You simply sell your unpaid invoices to a factoring company.
+Instead, you simply sell your unpaid invoices to a factoring company.
 The factoring company pays you right away and then waits for payment from the customer.
 There’s no debt or interest to pay back, so it doesn’t lower your net working capital, and you can put that money to use for your business right away.
 To find out if you qualify, apply to factor with Viva Capital.